Malik Ghulam Abbas: Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-205 (Multan-XII) in 2002 Pakistani general election.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-205 (Multan-XII) in the 2002 Pakistani general election.
 He received 13,302 votes and lost the seat to Rana Muhammad Qasim Noon.

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-205 (Multan-XII) in 2008 Pakistani general election.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-205 (Multan-XII) in the 2008 Pakistani general election.
 He received 29,523 votes and lost the seat to Mehdi Abbas Khan.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-205 (Multan-XII) in 2013 Pakistani general election.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-205 (Multan-XII) in the 2013 Pakistani general election.
 He received 33,127 votes and lost the seat to Mehdi Abbas Khan.

 He joined Pakistan Tehreek-e-Insaf (PTI) following the 2013 general elections.

 He ran for the seat of the National Assembly of Pakistan as a candidate of PTI from Constituency NA-153 (Multan-VI) in by-elections held in March 2016, but was unsuccessful.
 He received 37,212 votes and lost the seat to Rana Muhammad Qasim Noon.

-He was elected to the Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-222 (Multan-XII) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Punjab as a candidate of PTI from Constituency PP-222 (Multan-XII) in the 2018 Pakistani general election.
 He received 47,429 votes and defeated Mehdi Abbas Khan.